 A knowledge transfer strategy would help the manufacturer align leadership around the risks associated with losing all this experience, prioritize the mitigation of that risk relative to the other work that could be done, set goals such as number of hours in knowledge transfer versus other work, and then embed the knowledge transfer plan in the day-to-day operations of the team.
 These would be big changes that could be discussed and executed quickly if only the team took a short break from their increasing panic to set strategy and then act.
 I want to tell you more about this and give you some ideas for what you could do if you find yourself in a similar or parallel situation.
 Download our knowledge transition plan template:

 Lots of people use the word strategy very loosely.
 The word gets thrown around in business like people put salt on food.
 For some, a strategic plan is a one-page bulleted list; for others, it’s a 40-page treatise about who an organization is going to be in the future, how that’s going to look and feel, even including the tactics to get them there.
-I bring this up in this knowledge transfer strategy blog series because before you create any knowledge transfer strategy, you need to think about defining what you mean by strategy.
+I bring this up in this guide because before you create any knowledge transfer strategy, you need to think about defining what you mean by strategy.

 The strategy should work to stay high level—it should not get tactical.
 For example, a strategy might say that participants should target 15% of their work week on transferring knowledge—that’s strategic because it guides employees as they try to figure out the level of importance this work should play in their day to day job.
 But the strategy wouldn’t say, “You have to do it all on Mondays”—that would be too tactical.